 Edirne is a two-hour drive to the west of Istanbul, close to the border with Greece and Bulgaria.
 The city can be visited for a day trip or weekend getaway from Istanbul.
-It was the capital of the early Ottoman empire and has some wonderful Ottoman architecture and mosques.
+It was the capital of the early Ottoman Empire and has some wonderful Ottoman architecture and mosques.
 The easiest way to reach Edirne from Istanbul is to take a bus, although there are daily trains from Istanbul.

 Gallipoli and Troy

-Polonezköy means "Polish village", which is exactly what it once was.
+Polonezköy means "Polish village", which is exactly what this once was.
 It is a thickly forested area on the eastern side of Istanbul.
 Polonezköy makes a good day trip, especially in the summer.
 There are numerous restaurants in the village, some serving traditional Polish meals.
 There are also a few guesthouses and hotels for those wishing to make a weekend of it.

-Skiing in winter
+Skiing in Kartepe

 Bursa and Iznik

-Bursa is a four-hour bus ride from Istanbul and is about 12.5 miles (20km) inland from the Sea of Marmara.
+Bursa is a four-hour bus ride from Istanbul.
+It's about 12.5 miles (20km) inland from the Sea of Marmara.
 The city was the first capital city of the Ottoman Empire.
 The fastest way to get to Bursa from Istanbul is by boat.
 The historical city of Iznik, located on the eastern shore of Lake Iznik, is nearby.
 This region offers an ideal two- or three-day trip from Istanbul.
 Bursa has many examples of stunning Ottoman architecture, particularly the Grand Mosque, while Iznik is famous for its glazed tiles.